Multan Cantt: Sarafa Bazar

-Gardens
+Amenities

 Cantt Garden

 Cantt Garden also known as Cantonment Garden or Company Garden is a beautiful garden in Multan.
 It is located on Club Road near Service Club, called MGM.
 It is contains jogging tracks for jogging, canteens for light foods and kindergartens rides, slides and swings for children.
 The garden has fountains, trees and a mini zoo.

 A Flower show is held every year in the months of March and April for the welcoming of spring season.
 It includes exhibition of beautiful and colorful flowers.
 Live singing and dancing concerts also are held at night during flower show.

 Fort Park

 Fort park, also known as Chaman Zar Askari Lake or Jheel is located on Sher Shah road in Cantt.
 It also one of the beautiful parks in Multan.
 It contains lake for boat riding, rides for children and elders, canteens and mini zoo.

 Lalak Jaan Shaheed Park

 Lalak Jaan Shaheed Park is located at Emperial Chowk near Cantonment Multan Hospital.
 It is a smaller park than Cantt Garden and Fort Park in Cantt.
 This park is a tribute to Havaldar Lalak Jan Shaheed, the recent recipient of Nishan-e-Haider military award.